BrutLogic/Post/README.md

 **☝️ So, if you have an AGI replacing a competent software engineer, and should it automate our jobs, that's more or less how you could expect to use it.**

-(In practice, I guess the interaction could be done either on Discord or with voice input, but a mere software layer on top of that function could achieve that.)
+(In practice, I guess the interaction could be done either on Discord or with voice input, but a mere software layer on top of that code could already achieve just that.)

 ### It can't not be agentic

-#### Well, it could be, but agentic will be the first form of it
+#### **Well... it could be.. but agentic feels like the obvious next step from where we are**
 I guess at one point in time, AGI will be an embodied entity, with audio and video as input modalities, and as output, all the muscular activation to type on a keyboard (what Gary Marcus would call "a wall").
 So technically, it **CAN** not be agentic, and surely, **at some point it won't be.**

-#### That's the shortest path to it
+#### **That's the shortest path to it**

-In the same way Next Token Prediction is a step to AGI, what would that look like *as a function* ?
+In the same way Next Token Prediction is a step to AGI, what could the next step possibly look like *as a function* ?

-The control fow of using a LLM like a chatbot, *as a function* would look like:
+The control flow of using a LLM like a chatbot, *as a function* would look like:
 ```mermaid
 graph LR
     A[Text] --> B[LLM]
     B --> C[Text]
 ```

-Could you argue for anything else as a following state than:
+Could you argue for anything else as a following step than:
 ```mermaid
 graph LR
     A[Text] --> B[LLM]